 Once I submit a sample, what can I expect?

 Most labs process samples in one to two weeks and provide an analysis and recommendations often electronically, and sometimes as a hard copy.
 Labs will provide recommendations based on the information you provide related to the type of plants growing in that area.

 Once I receive the report for my soil test, what do I do?

 All of the laboratories listed above will provide recommendations based on the garden setting (lawn, vegetable garden, etc.) or plants being grown in that area.
 Some provide this as part of their analysis, other labs charge extra for the recommendations.
 It is highly recommended that as a homeowner you select a test that provides recommendations for the lawn and garden.

 The test results typically include information about soil fertility, pH level, and/or problems due to excessive salts or fertilizer materials.
 Recommendation for appropriate fertilizer rates is given to provide conditions for good plant growth without adverse effects on the environment.
 Click here to see a sample report from one of the labs.
 The laboratories listed above also provide resources on their website on how to read their reports and how to calculate the fertilizer requirements based on their reports.
 Utilize the report, accompanying recommendations, and the lab's online resources to apply fertilizers and soil amendments at the appropriate rate.

-Additional information on soil and fertilization can be found in these publications from Iowa State University:
+Additional information on soil and fertilization can be found in these publications: